MahsaHesam/Project1/README.md

 5. Focus on rehabilitation and reintegration
    - Invest in programs that may address the root causes of crimes
    - May help in decouraging criminal activity
-6. Exploring addtional economic variables
+6. Exploring additional economic variables for regression analysis
    - Further research to see if there is any change in results
-7. Larger time period for dataset
+7. Accessing a larger time period dataset .
-   - For a more robust analysis
+   - This will help with  a more robust analysis